Who Was Albert Einstein?

-Towards the end of the 1880s, Max Talmud, a Polish medical student who sometimes dined with the Einstein family, became an informal tutor to young Albert.
+Towards the end of the 1880s, Max Talmud, a Polish medical student who sometimes dined with the Einstein family, became an informal tutor to young Einstein.
 Talmud had introduced his pupil to a children’s science text that inspired Einstein to dream about the nature of light.

 Thus, during his teens, Einstein penned what would be seen as his first major paper, "The Investigation of the State of Aether in Magnetic Fields."

 Hermann Einstein relocated the family to Milan, Italy, in the mid-1890s after his business lost out on a major contract.
-Albert was left at a relative's boarding house in Munich to complete his schooling at the Luitpold Gymnasium.
+Einstein was left at a relative's boarding house in Munich to complete his schooling at the Luitpold Gymnasium.

-Faced with military duty when he turned of age, Albert allegedly withdrew from classes, using a doctor’s note to excuse himself and claim nervous exhaustion.
+Faced with military duty when he turned of age, Einstein allegedly withdrew from classes, using a doctor’s note to excuse himself and claim nervous exhaustion.
 With their son rejoining them in Italy, his parents understood Einstein's perspective but were concerned about his future prospects as a school dropout and draft dodger.